LFonteyn/MacBERTh/content/publication/NLP4DH22/index.md

   task.
 Moreover, this paper marks the release of GysBERT, a LLM for historical Dutch.

 url_pdf: ""
-title: "MacBERTh: Development and Evaluation of a  Historically Pre-trained Language Model for English (1450-1950)"
+title: "Non-Parametric Word Sense Disambiguation for Historical Languages"
 publication_types:
   - "1"
 authors: